newsgac/platform/README.md

    PYTHONPATH=. python newsgac/app.py
    ```

-5. The local web server will be running on `http://localhost:5000`, the Docker server on `http://localhost:5000`.
+5. The local web server will be running on `http://localhost:5050`, the Docker server on `http://localhost:5050`.

+## Debugging tasks

+Typically tasks are executed by celery workers.
+If you want to debug a task you can do one of two things:
+1. Run a celery worker in debug mode
+2. Set `celery_eager`

 ## Running the tests